-Other rules to consider when creating banner ads is ensuring that file sizes do not exceed 150 KB and saved as JPEG, SWF, PNG, or GIF formats.
+Other rules to consider when creating these types of Google business ads is ensuring that file sizes do not exceed 150 KB and saved as JPEG, SWF, PNG, or GIF formats.

 It’s All About Settings

-Advertising on the display network isn’t just about optimizing ad placements and content.
+Advertising on the Display Network isn’t just about optimizing ad placements and content.
 Results you achieve overall all boil down to how well you control who your audience is.
-Luckily managed placements allow you to micromanage and take the reins on directing what websites your display ads are shown on.
+Managed placements allow you to micromanage and take the reins on directing what websites your display ads are shown on.

 Here are some tips for making the most out of ad placements: